rdevaul/yapCAD/README.md

     l1 = line(a,b)
     l2 = line(c,d)

-    # define a semicircular arc centerd at 2.5, 2,5 with a radius of 2.5
+    # define a semicircular arc centered at 2.5, 2,5 with a radius of 2.5
-    # extending from 90 degress to 135 degrees
+    # extending from 90 degrees to 135 degrees

     arc1=arc(point(2.5,2.5),2.5,90.0,270.0)